somesh-bagadiya/AI-Data-Engineering/README.md

 ## Introduction

-This repository contains implementations of path finding algorithms like Dijkstra's, A-Star, RRT and RRT Star.
+This repository contains implementations of path-finding algorithms like Dijkstra's, A-Star, RRT, and RRT Star.

 ## Prerequisites